For Your First Year

 Academic Calendar

 Plan ahead for Thanksgiving Break.
-Residence Halls are open to students who stay on campus, but the Dining Hall is closed.
+Residence Halls are open to students who stay on campus, but the Dining Center is closed.
 Students will need Flames Cash to use at off-campus merchants and at the available campus eateries.

 Final exams are scheduled, so be sure to check with your student before making travel arrangements.
 The last day of classes is the last day to withdraw from a class and get a “W.”